HTTP-RPC/Kilo/README.md

 * [Additional Information](#additional-information)

 # Getting HTTP-RPC
 The HTTP-RPC JAR file can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
-It is also available via Maven or Gradle:
+It is also available via Maven:

 ```xml
 <dependency>